AbhishekMankame/test-2/README.md

 # test-2
-Sample programs to learn the stuffs.
+Sample programs to learn the things.